TheEpicFace007/rockblox/README.md

 from roblox import Roblox, RobloxClientMutex from time import sleep

-# allows for multiple clients to be opened
+mutex = RobloxClientMutex() # allows for multiple clients to be open at once
-mutex = RobloxClientMutex()

 with open("cookie.txt") as f:
   session = Roblox(f.read().strip())